The guideline for VAT compliance

 Who is affected

 If any of the statements below are relevant to you:

 1. You sell to individuals (not companies) in multiple nations.

 2. You sell goods online.

 Who is not affected

-If you sell on the large marketplace that manages VAT as agents and retains local VAT from the total amount received from buyers.
+If you sell on a large marketplace that manages VAT as agents, and retains local VAT from the total amount received from buyers.
 In this case, nothing has changed for you.

 Steps to abide by the rules:

 1. Register for VAT in countries of your buyers.